N-MohammedShakeel/Llama-3.1-8B-AI-Assistant/README.md

 - `chat_app.js`: Node.js backend server file.
 - `LICENSE`: Contains the license information for the project.

+## Live Demo

+You can view a live demo of the project at: [Live Demo](https://n-mohammedshakeel.github.io/Llama-3.1-8B-AI-Assistant/)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.